Board of Trustees

 – Emma Hingston

-Emma Hingston is a Consultant and Honorary Senior Lecturer in Paediatric Dentistry at the Cardiff Dental Hospital.
+Emma Hingston is a Consultant and Honorary Senior Lecturer in Paediatric Dentistry at the Cardiff Dental Hospital and has been a Trustee since 2013.
 Over the years Emma has developed a close working relationship with the Paediatric Oncology Department at the Children’s Hospital for Wales, providing specialist dental care to many of our patients on treatment.
 Her research interests include the prevention and management of the oral side effects of treatment for acute lymphoblastic leukaemia (ALL), and research in this area formed the basis of her Master of Philosophy degree, which she completed in 2011.

 Mr Lyn Howell

 “Since the death of our daughter in 1989 we have as a family been pleased to continue to raise funds for LATCH with the help of a large number of loyal friends and colleagues who have supported us for many years.
-I was delighted to be invited to join the Executive Committee of LATCH in 2013 and look forward to hopefully contributing in some way to helping some very special children.”
+I was delighted to be invited to join the Executive Committee of LATCH in 2013, then a Trustee in May 2015.
+I look forward to contributing in some way to helping some very special children.”

 – Mr Lyn Howell